Overview of Alaska Mortgages

 Alaska Mortgage Refinance

 Refinancing in Alaska?
 There are a couple resources available to you.
-The Home Affordable Refinance Program of Alaska can help qualifying applicants gain access to interest and principal payment reductions and low closing costs.
-The Alaska HARP accepts single family homes and condos.
+The Home Affordable Refinance Program (HARP) is no longer available, but Fannie Mae currently offers its own alternative, providing qualifying applicants access to interest and principal payment reductions as well as low closing costs.

 You can seek refinancing help from the Alaska Housing Finance Corporation, whether you’re an AHFC borrower or not.

-Even if you don’t quality for one of these programs, you can work with the lender who issued your original mortgage, as well as other lenders to find a solution.
+Even if you don’t quality for one of these programs, you can work with the lender who issued your original mortgage or other lenders to find a refinance solution that works for you.